capu25/NoteMark/resources/welcomeNote.md

 ## Welcome to NoteMark 👋🏻

+This is a **fork** of the original NoteMark application, which has been **optimized for both macOS and Windows/Linux** operating systems.

+You can create your first note by clicking on the top-left icon on the sidebar, or delete one by clicking on the top right icon.

+Following there's a quick overview of the currently supported Markdown syntax.

 NoteMark is a simple **note-taking app** that uses **Markdown** syntax to format your notes.

 You can create your first note by clicking on the top-left icon on the sidebar, or delete one by clicking on top right icon.